 Hout Bay is more than just the harbour

-Along the Atlantic seaboard is a bustling town filled with culture, heritage and vibrancy.
+Along the Atlantic seaboard is a bustling town filled with culture, heritage, and vibrancy.
 Yet has many restaurants, fun-filled activities and unique experiences nestled between two mountain peaks.

 If you Capetonian or visit the Western Cape often, we all have special memories attached to Hout Bay, I hope.
 I certainly do!
 Only 20 minutes away from Central Cape Town, this charming little town of Hout Bay is known as a top destination to explore amongst locals and internationally.
 However, it’s more than just a simple walk to eat fish and chips at the harbour.
-There’s virtually so many places to visit, you might not be able to explore them all.
+There are virtually so many places to visit, you might not be able to explore them all.

 If you don’t have the entire weekend to spare, try doing a staycation.
 You might be thinking, “What all can I do for such a short period?”.
 The short answer is lots!

 With over 100 accommodation listings in this town alone, it might be difficult to pick your next stay.
 The Salt House is one place to consider which overlooks the Hout Bay valley and if you look closely, you can see the ocean.

 It’s fairly new but has 8 bedrooms; each with its own character and charm.
 This B&B consists of a comfortable bed, bathroom facility, television, bar fridge, and a magnificent patio to enjoy sundowners on.
 It’s family-friendly with a pool for the whole family to enjoy as well as a play area for the kids.

 Breakfast is mandatory with a spread you cannot ignore.
 Freshly baked muffins, an array of cereals, fresh fruits, and hot coffee, it will surely make your morning.
 Choose from the menu on the table the hot morning meal of your choice and enjoy the scenery.